 Hygienic Anti Slip Flooring for Dog Kennels or Catteries

-For many people and businesses, a slip resistant floor alone is not sufficient.
+For many people and businesses such as dog kennels or catteries, a slip resistant floor alone is not sufficient.
 Hygiene can also be imperative and needs to be taken into consideration when deciding on which paint for your floor.

 Introducing Centrecoat Ultra Hygiene Coating

 Centrecoat Ultra Hygiene Coating is a durable and abrasive resistant anti-bacterial coating for use on walls and floors in areas where bacteria control is essential.
 Offering protection against E.coli 0157, Listeria sp., Staphylococcus aureus, Salmonella, Shigella sp. and MRSA it is ideal for use in kennels, catteries and veterinary practices amongst others.
 This two pack system is ISO 22196 approved, virtually odourless and solvent free, making it the perfect choice for areas where hygiene is of the utmost importance.
 Available in a range of standard colours, this product can also be tinted to almost any colour of your choice!

 How Do You Make Ultra Hygiene Coating Slip Resistant?

 The hygienic paint can easily be made slip resistant for flooring by simply adding Anti-Slip Aggregate.
 We would recommend using medium grade Centrecoat Anti Slip Aggregate.
 The aggregate can be added to the paint before application, or alternatively it can be hand cast to the applied coating.